Windrow/ProjectPangu/README.md

 The library would provide:
 - the definition of the "map";
-- an api to initialize a "map" randomly from scratch;
+- an api to initialize a "map" randomly from scratch (set "map" level);
-- an api to initialize a "map" by parsing a text file;
+- an api to initialize a "map" by parsing a text file (set "map" level);
 - an api to "merge" two "map"s of the same size (for editing the "map" manually);
 - an api to derive the status of a given "map" at the next time tick (stepwise);
 - an api to derive the status of a given "map" at a specific time in future;